 We’ve put together a list of the best patisseries in Paris.
 The almond croissants at Pain Pain cannot be missed!

 Quality, transparency and innovation.
-These are the core principles that Bocca Coffee has always followed and which has garnered respect and admiration from industry peers.
-As the first specialty coffee roaster in the Netherlands, the cafe in Centruum is a must for coffee connoisseurs.
+These are the core principles that Bocca Coffee has always followed and for which the business has garnered respect and admiration from industry peers.
+As the first specialty coffee roaster in the Netherlands and arguably one of the best European coffee roasters, the cafe in Centruum is a must for coffee connoisseurs.
 Ordering your coffee is simple, with the menu reduced to short blacks, long blacks, short whites and long whites.
 Nothing else.
 Served in customary teal blue cups and saucers, you are also provided with an information card detailing your coffee bean’s origin and tasting notes.

 Address | Kerkstraat 96HS, 1017 GP Amsterdam